adam-s-elder/amar/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* added cran-comments.md to the gitignore.
 ## R CMD check results

 There were no ERRORs, WARNINGs.
-The only NOTE is that this is the first package submission.
+There was one NOTE, that I (Adam Elder) am the package maintainer, and that "et", "al" may be misspelled in the DESCRIPTION.

 ## Downstream dependencies